zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ### Deleting a Role

-To delete a role, do as follow:
+To delete a role, do as follows:

 1. Click **Edit Role** for the role you want to delete.
 2. Review the role.